VOICES: Best Practices of Consent

 Instead, we could think of consent as “an experience of agreement to do the activity while it was happening among the parties as self-reported by the consenting person.”
 This may not work well in business or criminal law, but offers us a lot of flexibility to do relationship repair and to understand the exploitation of power dynamics.

 It means we cannot know for certain the people we’re interacting with are having an experience of agreeing to do or wanting to do the thing we’re doing.
 This means there’s less shame associated with genuine mistakes and some possibility any given interpersonal interaction might be inadvertently non-consensual.

 Remember, with reduced consequences comes a reduced burden of proof and an increased opportunity to grow yourself and learn to treat people better.

 Another way to talk about the shift from shame to growth is a shift from punitive to transformative values.
-Focusing on punishments as deterrents only works to deter intentional violation – and we have little to no authority as citizens to enforce punishments anyways (except social punishments like cancel culture which is an analogue for incarceration).
+Focusing on “bad people” and punishments as deterrents only works to deter intentional violation – and we have little to no authority as citizens to enforce punishments anyways (except social punishments like cancel culture which is just an analogue for incarceration or other punitive justice).